-We still do finger pokes before every meal because we want to know where he is right now before he eats not fifteen minutes ago.
-Yes, the blood glucose levels can change that fast.
+In spite of Alex wearing a CGM (continuous glucose monitor), finger pokes are done before every meal because we want to know where his numbers are right now, not fifteen minutes ago.
+Yes, blood glucose levels can change that fast.
 We also do a finger poke if the scanner reads him quite low we want to do a current number so a finger poke is in order.
 Then we know what to do for him based on the accurate current reading.

 What If Blood Glucose is Too High

 It is important to closely monitor blood glucose because having high blood glucose (hyperglycemia) for long periods can cause serious health problems.
 It can damage the blood vessels that supply blood to vital organs.
 This can increase the risk of heart disease and stroke, kidney disease, vision, and nerve problems.

 These symptoms can usually be avoided by regular monitoring of blood glucose, maintaining regular exercise, taking medications regularly according to your healthcare provider.

 Of course even with diligent care sometimes things go wrong.
 If the diabetic has any of these symptoms or their key tones are not normal, go to the emergency room right away.

 - They’ve been throwing up for more than 2 hours.

 - They feel queasy or your belly hurts.